Tips to help you make your property purchase easy!

 I would like to withdraw my Kiwisaver savings, but I have owned a home before.
 What do I do?

 You will need to make an application to Kianga Ora, who will determine whether you are in the same position as a first home buyer.
 This application is separate from the application you need to make to Kianga Ora if you also want to apply for the First Home Grant.
 If you want to apply for approval as a previous home owner and for the First Home Grant, you need to make TWO separate applications online with Housing New Zealand.
-Please also email your approval as a previous home owner to us.
+Please also email your approval as a previous home owner to me.

 If I wish to obtain a LIM, who orders it?

 You are responsible for ordering the LIM from the Council.
 There will be a fee which will range from $150.00 to $300.00.
 It takes 10 working days to receive the LIM from the date of request.
 Some Councils will provide an urgent LIM for an extra cost, which only takes 5 working days.
-Once you receive the LIM we are happy to help you review it and answer any queries you may have.
+Once you receive the LIM I am happy to help you review it and answer any queries you may have.

 You should be wary of LIM’s supplied by the Real Estate Agent (“Agent”) or the Vendor as it could be out of date or have important information removed.
 Further, the Council only has a duty of care to, and contractual relationship with, the person who requested the LIM.

 One of the main reasons for obtaining a LIM is to check that all building consents have been obtained for any work undertaken on the dwelling, particularly for dwellings built and work completed after 1992.
 Building consents came into force with the Building Act 1991 (effective July 1992).
 Building work carried out before 1992 did not require a Code of Compliance Certificate (“CCC”).
 It is not unusual for dwellings built before 1991 to have no building permit as records prior to 1991 may have been destroyed or damaged by fire or flood.
 If there is a fire in the property you should pay particular attention to whether it has consent.
 Depending on the nature of work undertaken, it may also be necessary to check the scope of a CCC.
-If you are concerned about the absence of a CCC or permit, please contact us to discuss further.
+If you are concerned about the absence of a CCC or permit, please contact me to discuss further.

 What if I decide not obtain a LIM?